Recruiting Top Talent

 Another major, often overlooked recruiting factor is cost of living differential.
 For example, in 2022 it was approximately 24% less expensive to live in Athens versus Atlanta, according to the BestPlaces cost of living calculator.
 In other words, someone who was earning nearly $118,000 in Atlanta could maintain the same standard of living in Athens at $95,000.
 Use the calculator below to compare costs of living between various locations.

 "How wonderful is it that nobody need wait a single moment before starting to improve the world."

 CREATE A TALENT PIPELINE

-If you are worried about your talent pipeline, don't forget that we have 40,000 extraordinarily talented students in our back yard.
-That is a strategic advantage that we cannot afford to miss if we want to build top-performing teams.
+If you are worried about your talent pipeline, don't forget that we have 40,000 extraordinarily talented students in our backyard.
+That is a strategic advantage we cannot afford to overlook if we want to build top-performing teams.
 Let them know about opportunities with your team, and plant the seed early.
 Many students will leave for other careers, and that's great.
 But, many do not even know that they have employment options at UGA.
 That is a missed opportunity.
 Proactively reach out to students and promote your career path.
 And, don't forget about the value of student team members before they graduate.
 UGA's student population is brimming with talent; give them an opportunity to prove what they can do.

 Here is an example of an outreach message for student employment opportunities:

 "We look for three things when we hire people, we look for intelligence, we look for initiative or energy, and we look for integrity.
 And if they don’t have the latter, the first two will kill you.
 If you’re going to get somebody without integrity, you want them lazy and dumb.
 You don’t want them smart and energetic."

 -Warren Buffett (click here for Warren Buffett's Terry College Leadership Series talk in July 2001)